LUMC/kPAL/doc/install.rst

 Installation
 ============

-The kPAL source code is `hosted on GitLab
+The kPAL source code is `hosted on GitHub
-<https://git.lumc.nl/j.f.j.laros/k-mer>`_ and `mirrored on GitHub
 <https://github.com/LUMC/kPAL>`_.
 Supported Python versions for running kPAL
 are 2.6, 2.7, 3.3, and 3.4. kPAL can be installed either via the Python Package Index (PyPI) or from the source code.